Sonic Mania/Unused Graphics

 Hidden Palace Zone

 Sprites of the remade Hidden Palace Zone from the mobile remake of Sonic 2.
-Of all of these assets, only the Jellygnite badnik would be chosen to be updated; namely for Hydrocity Zone.
+According to Christian Whitehead, Hidden Palace was intended to be included as a stage in Mania, but was cut and replaced by the Sonic 3 Hidden Palace segment in Lava Reef due to time constraints.
+Of all of these assets, only the Jellygnite badnik was updated, as it appears in Hydrocity Zone.
 Animation files for the Batbot, Jellygnite, Redz, and Segways also exist in the folder.
-Interestingly, these all exist in the HPZ folder, separate from that of the Sonic 3 Hidden Palace, which is in the LRZ3 folder.
+These all exist in the HPZ folder, separate from that of the Sonic 3 Hidden Palace, which is in the LRZ3 folder.

 D.A.
 Garden